canonical/mysql-operator/docs/tutorial/index.md

 Typically, enabling TLS internally within a highly available database or between a highly available database and client/server applications requires a high level of expertise.
 This has all been encoded into Charmed MySQL so that configuring TLS requires minimal effort on your end.

-TLS is enabled by integrating Charmed MySQL with the [Self Signed Certificates Charm](https://charmhub.io/self-signed-certificates).
+TLS is enabled by integrating Charmed MySQL with the [Self-signed certificates charm](https://charmhub.io/self-signed-certificates).
 This charm centralises TLS certificate management consistently and handles operations like providing, requesting, and renewing TLS certificates.

-In this section, you will learn how to enable security in your MySQL deployment using TLS encryption.

 ```{caution}
 **[Self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) are not recommended for a production environment.**